MODX: History

 The developers Raymond Irving and Ryan Thrash began the MODX CMS project in 2004 as a mashup of DocVars for Etomite and Raymond's web user add-on.
 In March 2005, all references to "MODX" were removed from the Etomite forums, coupled with a request from its founder to cease MODX support activities there.
 At this point, MODX became a fork of Etomite.

 By May 2005, the MODX forums were online and Jason Coward joined the project leadership team.
 In 2007, Raymond left the project on amicable terms.
 The following year, Shaun McCormick joined the project leadership team.

 In 2008, MODX users created a new logo and branding for the project.

 In 2010, the first version of MODX Revolution, a complete rewrite of the CMS, was released.
 MODX LLC was founded in May 2010.
 May 2010 also saw the first official MODX conference, MODXpo Dallas.
 The event's main sponsor was Microsoft.

 In July 2012 ClipperCMS, an independent fork of MODX Evolution (MODX 1) was launched.

 In October 2012, MODX LLC launched MODX Cloud, a cloud-based hosting service for MODX sites.

 In March 2013, MODX LLC split MODX Cloud into another company, SiphonLabs.
 This separation was short-lived, and MODX Cloud was re-integrated into the parent company in July 2013.

 In June 2013, Mark Hamstra—a well-known developer in the MODX community—launched modmore. modmore is the first major source of premium add-ons for MODX.
 In November of that year the second official MODXpo was held in Cologne, Germany.

 In January 2014, MODX was added to the BitNami installer library.
 John Peca joined the core development team, replacing Shaun McCormick who moved on after the SiphonLabs event.

 In July 2014, MODX 2.3 was released to the public.
 The release—the biggest for several years—features a significantly updated manager interface and various minor feature improvements.
 In September of that year modmore hosted the first MODX Weekend in Utrecht, The Netherlands.

 In August 2015, MODX 2.4 was released to the public.
 This version introduce package dependencies for MODX Extras, as well as numerous security, stability and performance improvements.

 In November 2015 the MODXpo Conference was hosted by Kochan & Partner in Munich, Germany, with speakers from across Europe and the United States engaging in a 3-day exposition of MODX and the future of the platform.

 In February 2016, MODX 2.5 was released to the public.

 In November 2017, MODX 2.6 was released to the public.

 In July 2018, the alpha version of MODX 3 was released.

 In July 2018, a free Extra called FRED for visual drag-and-drop content editing and creation was released - for versions 2.6 and 3 of MODX.

 In November 2018, MODX 2.7 was released to the public.

-On March 30, 2022 MODX 3.0.0 was released to the public a milestone for the community.
-Packed with new features.
+On March 30, 2022 MODX 3.0.0 was released.

-Current Version
+Current version

 In March 2022, a major version update MODX 3.0 was released.